Who We Are

 PTA’s training is designed to be of high value and quality, provide detailed information, and address deficiencies in the areas of “process-related” training, capacity building, regulatory compliance, asset management, resiliency, etc. We have two basic expectations for our courses: they won’t be “yet another check mark exercise” AND all material must be presented in such a manner that the audience can relate to it!
 To accomplish this we will incorporate as many hands on exercises as possible and every session will directly relate to what the participants deal with on a daily basis.

 PTA’s workshops are offered throughout the year Monday through Friday during daytime hours.
 As mentioned earlier, our primary focus is to provide training and technical assistance to rural communities and small to mid sized utilities.
-To make training more accessible to smaller operations we will offer the majority of our workshops in Washington’s rural areas.
+To make training more accessible to smaller operations we will offer the majority of our workshops in rural areas AND live online.

 We are committed to: